Sickle cell disease: Treating avascular necrosis

-When treating avascular necrosis of the bone in people with sickle cell disease, the aim of treatment is to reduce or stop the pain and maintain joint mobility.
-Current treatment options include resting the joint, physical therapy, pain-relief medicine, joint-replacement surgery, or bone grafting.
-High quality, randomized, controlled trials are needed to assess the most effective treatment option and determine if a combination of physical therapy and surgery is more effective than physical therapy alone.
+When treating avascular necrosis of the bone in people with sickle cell disease, treatment aims to reduce or stop the pain and maintain joint mobility.
+Treatment options include resting the joint, physical therapy, pain-relief medicine, joint-replacement surgery, or bone grafting.

-Psychological therapies
+Psychological therapy

 Psychological therapies such as patient education, cognitive therapy, behavioural therapy, and psychodynamic psychotherapy, that aim to complement current medical treatments, require further research to determine their effectiveness.